 Banks get the property in foreclosure when nobody bids enough to pay off the bank.
 The bank also has the right to sell it for less to the highest bidder at the auction, but generally, banks prefer to sell to a private party after the foreclosure, hoping to get more money on the open market.

 While a home is pending foreclosure, the bank may agree to cut its losses.
-It allows the seller to do short sale and accepts less money than the seller owes on his loan.
+It allows the seller to make a short sale and accepts less money than the seller owes on his loan.

 A deficiency is the difference between the principal balance due and the amount received, providing the amount received is less than the amount owed.